rudrakshmishra04/Price-Optimization_-AD-Bidding-Algorithm-/README.md

-o   CMPNs contain multiple AGs; AGs contain multiple KWs (learn more here) QS = quality score = value google assigns to each KW based (learn more here) Impressions = # of times a KW’s ad was seen on in google search results Clicks = # of times the KW’s ads were clicked (i.e., # of times people clicked through to carvana.com) Conversions = # of car sales generated from the clicks CTR = click through rate = clicks / impressions
+o   CMPNs contain multiple AGs; AGs contain multiple KWs (learn more here) QS = quality score = value google assigns to each KW based (learn more here) Impressions = # of times a KW’s ad was seen on in google search results Clicks = # of times the KW’s ads were clicked (i.e., # of times people clicked through) Conversions = # of car sales generated from the clicks CTR = click through rate = clicks / impressions
 CVR = conversion rate = conversions / clicks
-ARS = average revenue per sale = amount of money Carvana makes per car sold o   This is specific to each make and model, but not by year
+ARS = average revenue per sale = amount of money made per item sold o   This is specific to each make and model, but not by year

 Est First Pos.
 Bid = Google’s estimate for the bid required to show up in first position (see below)